You Have A Right To Recover Lost Wages After A Maritime Accident

 If you are injured as a result of vessel negligence or the negligence of a fellow crewman, you may make claims under the Jones Act for all of your past lost wages and future lost wages.
 This includes claims for the lost future earning capacity where the injured crewman is unable to return to his pre-injury wage-earning capacity.
 Claims for future lost wage claims under the Jones Act can result in payment of substantial damages to compensate you for the economic losses you will suffer as a result of your injuries over the rest of your life.

-The maritime lawyers at Trueb & Beard LLC, help Alaska fishermen recover compensation for lost wages, pain and suffering, and medical expenses.
+The maritime lawyers at Trueb Berne & Beard, LLP, help Alaska fishermen recover compensation for lost wages, pain and suffering, and medical expenses.
 They have handled over a thousand maritime injury claims and recovered millions of dollars in compensation for their clients located throughout the United States.
 Call us today for a free consultation at 907-802-4559 or send us a message online.